smalot/pdfparser/.github/pull_request_template.md

 # Checklist for code / configuration changes

-In [CONTRIBUTING.md] we provide important information for contributing.
+See [CONTRIBUTING.md] for all essential information about contributing.